whoschek/bzfs/README.md

     ZFS replication can continue even if source and destination dataset somehow have no common snapshot anymore.

-    Note that it does not matter whether a bookmark was created by wbackup-zfs or a third party script, as only the GUID of the bookmark and the GUID of the snapshot is considered for comparison, and ZFS guarantees that any bookmark of a given snapshot automatically has the same GUID, transaction group number and creation time as the snapshot.
-Also note that you can create, delete and prune bookmarks any way you like, as wbackup-zfs (without --no-use-bookmark) will happily work with whatever bookmarks currently exist, if any.
+    Note that it does not matter whether a bookmark was created by bzfs or a third party script, as only the GUID of the bookmark and the GUID of the snapshot is considered for comparison, and ZFS guarantees that any bookmark of a given snapshot automatically has the same GUID, transaction group number and creation time as the snapshot.
+Also note that you can create, delete and prune bookmarks any way you like, as bzfs (without --no-use-bookmark) will happily work with whatever bookmarks currently exist, if any.

 <!-- -->